planetfederal/GeoExplorer/doc/configuration.rst

 Once installed, GeoExplorer will work out of the box, configured to use http://demo.opengeo.org/geoserver/ows as WMS.
-Starting from here, layers and WMS servers can be added and configured as described in the :doc:`Working With GeoExplorer <working-with-geoexplorer>` documentation.
+Starting from here, layers and WMS servers can be added and configured as described in the :ref:`geoexplorer.working` documentation.

 If, however, you want to provide a customized application builder, here is how to configure it: